smuravev/glide-ratio-ios/README.md

 # GlideRatio (iOS) project

-GlideRatio is iOS application to calculate minimal glide ratio (of a wing) required to fly your line in Speedflying, Paragliding, Basejumping and other Paralpnisme activities.

-It's simple (useful) application with minimalistic UI / UX to use it in your Hike&Fly missions.
+First, many thanks to my Bulgarian friends: Andrey Manolov and Emil Gyorev.
+For the great idea to create this application.
+If it was not for your help and encouragement,
+this project would not have been successful.

-Application uses rear camera, accelerometer and magnetometer (compass) sensors to detect the tilt angle of your flying line and then to calculate the minimal glide ratio.
+This application uses rear camera and motion sensors of your phone to detect
+minimal glide ratio required to safely run (fly) lines in your Hike&Fly missions.

+Two modes of detection: from landing zone and from takeoff site.

+Use zoom feature to point your camera to destination accurate.

-You only need to point your camera to landing zone or to potential takeoff area.
+Minimalistic UI (no stupid buttons, controls, etc): Just point your camera to landing (or to takeoff) zone,
+boom - you can see calculated glide ratio immediately.

 Fly safe.